RomainCyr/LTRSP-3589/0_basic_interactions/2_structured_output/README.md

 Use the `parse()` method on each `device` object to send the `show version` command to the `device` and parse the output using pyATS libraries.
 Save the parsed `show version` output, and save it in a variable.

+Here, the `parse()` method will take one argument: a `str` which is the CLI command we want to send the device.

 Documentation about `parse()` method can be found here:

 > https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/explore.html?highlight=parse#

+**Not all CLI commands have a Genie parser**.
 Available parsers can be found here:

 > https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers